-Red Grapeweed Botryocladia sonderi Found on shallow reefs across southern Australia.
-This red species has dense grape-like clusters on branches.
+Red grapeweed Botryocladia sonderi Red grapeweed has dense grape-like clusters on branches and is found on shallow reefs across southern Australia.
 The bladders are filled with a gelatinous substance when the plant is young.
 In older branches, holes develop at the end of each bladder and they become hollow.
-The grape-like bladders often have encrusting red algae growing on the surface and the red colour may also be bleached out when the plants are growing in shallow waters.
-PHOTO: © J. Finn, Museum Victoria, CC BY Attribution
+The grape-like bladders often have encrusting red algae growing on the surface and the red colour may also be bleached out when the plants are growing in shallow waters. © J. Finn, Museum Victoria, CC BY Attribution

-Red Strapweed Osmundaria prolifera
+Red strapweed Osmundaria prolifera

-A tough leathery seaweed with twisted branches.
-Red strapweed is abundant on shallow moderate energy reefs in Western Australia and South Australia.
+A tough leathery seaweed with twisted branches, red strapweed is abundant on shallow moderate energy reefs in Western Australia and South Australia.
 This species varies in colour from dark red-purple to pink and yellow according to the amount of light it receives.
 When out of water, the dark pigment rapidly bleaches out of this seaweed.

-PHOTO: © H. Crawford, CC BY Attribution
+© H. Crawford, CC BY Attribution

 Many-branched red seaweeds such as Gracilaria, Gelidium, Laurencia, Wrangelia, Asparagopsis, Rhodymenia, Mychodia, Chondria and other genera There are many species of branched red seaweeds on shallow reefs in South Australia, and some of these grow together in groups.
 Some (such as Wrangelia) have fine fluffy branchlets which are easily damaged by wave action.
 Others are more robust such as species of Laurencia and Chondria.
-Most of these red seaweeds are less than 15 cm high.
-Some sea slugs eat red seaweeds, and small crustaceans, worms and shells often live in the branches.
-PHOTO: © J. Baker, CC BY Attribution
+Most of these red seaweeds are less than 15cm high.
+Some sea slugs eat red seaweeds, and small crustaceans, worms and shells often live in the branches. © J. Baker, CC BY Attribution

-Spiky Tuftweed Perithalia caudata A brown seaweed which grows to 1 m long on rough water reefs in south-eastern Australia.
+Spiky tuftweed Perithalia caudata A brown seaweed which grows to 1 metre long on rough water reefs in south-eastern Australia.
 Small skeleton shrimps often live in this dense seaweed.
-Chemicals called phenols in the seaweed are distasteful to potential predators such as sea urchins.
-PHOTO: © M. Norman, Museum Victoria, CC BY Attribution
+Chemicals called phenols in the seaweed are distasteful to potential predators such as sea urchins. © M. Norman, Museum Victoria, CC BY Attribution

 Wireweed Amphibolis species

-There are two species of the wireweed seagrass Amphibolis in South Australia.
+There are two species of the wireweed seagrass in South Australia.
 Amphibolis antarctica has short twisted leaves, and A. griffithi has longer straighter leaves.
-Plants are sometimes washed up onto beaches after rough weather which dislodges the roots from sand in the shallow waters.
-The tough wiry stems of uprooted plants sometimes roll together via wave action to form basket-like wireweed balls, although these are less common than other types of seagrass ball (see Posidonia).
+The tough wiry stems of uprooted plants sometimes roll together via wave action to form basket-like wireweed balls, although these are less common than other types of seagrass ball.

-PHOTO: © J. Baker, CC BY Attribution
+© J. Baker, CC BY Attribution

-Strapweed / Tapeweed Posidonia species
+Strapweed / tapeweed Posidonia species

 Strapweed is a long strap-like seagrass which forms meadows in nearshore sand areas.
 Most of the world's species of Posidonia are found in South Australia and some of these form large meadows, especially in the gulfs and in the bays of the west coast.
 Posidonia meadows have many important ecological functions such as providing feeding and breeding grounds for many marine fishes, crustaceans and other animals; protecting the coast from erosion; and helping to keep coastal waters clean.
 Seasonally, the leaves are shed in storms and wash up on beaches as beach wrack.

-PHOTO: © D. Pearce, CC BY Attribution
+© D. Pearce, CC BY Attribution

-Branched Coralline Algae Cheilosporum sagittatum Branched Coralline Algae are seaweeds with calcium carbonate in the structure so they are brittle and can break easily.
+Branched coralline algae Cheilosporum sagittatum Branched coralline algae are seaweeds with calcium carbonate in the structure so they are brittle and can break easily.
 Some have many feather-like branches such as Corallina officinalis and Haliptilon roseum, and others have small cylindrical branches which grow upwards from the base such as Jania and Metagoniolithon species.
-Branched coralline algae are common on moderate to high energy reefs along the South Australian coast.
-PHOTO: © M. Lorenz.
-CC BY Attribution
+Branched coralline algae are common on moderate to high energy reefs along the South Australian coast. © M. Lorenz, CC BY Attribution